Apply for a bus pass (myfife card)

 You are aged 16 or over and are unable to drive due to epilepsy - call 01592 583370 or go to your Local Council Office to request a certificate, or download an epilepsy certificate NCT003 .
 This certificate needs to be completed by your Hospital Consultant, GP or Epilepsy Specialist Nurse.

-You have a mental illness, learning disability or personality disorder that is recognised under the Mental Health (Care and Treatment) (Scotland) Act 2003 and has lasted for more than a year.
+You have a mental illness or personality disorder that is recognised under the Mental Health (Care and Treatment) (Scotland) Act 2003 and has lasted for more than a year.
 (You must need to travel to health or social care appointments as part of treatment activities, care or rehabilitation programme and your ability to travel must also be impaired by your mental health condition.)
-Call 01592 583370 or go to your Local Council Office to request certificate NCT002 or download a mental health certificate NCT002 .
+Call 01592 583370, go to your Local Council Office to request certificate NCT002 or download a mental health certificate NCT002 .
 The certificate needs to be completed by the health care professional treating your mental health issue (not your GP).

 You have a terminal illness.
 You either need your award notice that shows you receive higher or middle rate of Disability Living Allowance, Personal Independence Payment or Attendance Allowance, a DS1500 report, hospice admittance letter or confirmation that you are registered on a Scottish hospice register.